ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

    outgoing_read_bandwidth_in_KB = incoming_write_bandwidth_in_KB multiplied by the number_of_consumers.

-2. **Glue cannot write the output in RecordIO-Protobuf forma**t.
+2. **Glue <u>cannot</u> write the output in RecordIO-Protobuf forma**t.
 Lambda is not suited for long-running processes such as the task of transforming 1TB data into RecordIO-Protobuf format.
-Kinesis Firehose is not meant to be used for batch processing use cases and it cannot write data in RecorIO-Protobuf format.
+Kinesis Firehose is not meant to be used for batch processing use cases and **it cannot write data in RecorIO-Protobuf format**.
 Apache Spark (running on the EMR cluster in this use-case) can write the output in RecorIO-Protobuf format.

 3. Converting the data to recordIO-protobuf file type can significantly improve the training time with a marginal increase in cost to store the recordIO-protobuf data on S3.
 Spinning up EMR clusters would be costly and require complex infrastructure maintenance.

 4. For those SageMaker supervised learning algorithms which require the training data to be in CSV format, the target variable should be in the first column and it should not have a header record.

-5. Kinesis Firehose can transform data to Parquet format and store it on S3 without provisioning any servers.
-Also this transformed data can be read into an Athena Table via a Glue Crawler and then the underlying data is readily available for ad-hoc analysis.
+5. Kinesis Firehose can transform data to **Parquet** format and store it on S3 without provisioning any servers.
+Also this transformed data can be read into an Athena Table <u>via a Glue Crawler</u> and then the underlying data is readily available for ad-hoc analysis.
 Although Glue ETL Job can transform the source data to Parquet format, it is best suited for batch ETL use cases and it’s not meant to process streaming data.
 EMR cluster is not an option as the company does not want to manage the underlying infrastructure.

 6. **Kinesis Data Firehose is used for streaming data scenarios**. **AWS Glue ML Transforms job can perform deduplication** in a serverless fashion.